Photo by: Oscar Flores

 INDIVIDUAL | Inducted 2011 [Posthumous]

-Antonia “Tata” Flores was a great asset to the visibility and pride of Chicago’s LGBT communities.
+Antonia “Tata” Flores (1958-2008) was a great asset to the visibility and pride of Chicago’s LGBT community.
 Flores was born in 1958 and raised in Chicago’s Wicker Park neighborhood.
 She worked for the Chicago Transit Authority as a bus driver for 20 years before retiring because of illness.

 In 1987, Flores and two friends rode their Harley-Davidson motorcycles in Chicago’s Pride Parade.
 Flores came that day to ride because she deeply enjoyed participating in the event, which brought all segments of LGBT communities together.
 That day, the crowd labeled the three as Dykes on Bikes, and the name stuck.